 Instructions

-- Next, prepare the cabbage.
-Wash and dry, remove just the outer layer of leaves ("wrapper leaves") and slightly trim the stem leaving the core intact.
-Cut into quarter wedges lengthwise.
+- Prepare the Cabbage.
+Wash and dry the cabbage, remove only the outer wrapper leaves, and slightly trim the stem, leaving the core intact.
+Cut the cabbage lengthwise into quarters.

 Equipment